weizmanroy/PlasikitFinal/README.md

 1. Recycling Process:
    - Place a plastic bottle into the machine.
    - Press the "Start Process" button to begin cutting and melting the plastic.
-   - The machine will automatically shred, melt, and extrude the plastic into filament.
+   - Manually control the machine to shred, melt, and extrude the plastic into filament.

 2. 3D Printing:
    - Choose a 3D model from the dashboard.